Single core architecture

 Technical architecture requirements and best practices

-The Edge appliance comes standard with either three or seven usable network interfaces based on the model.
-The Edge uses these interfaces to connect to your local area network (LAN).
-We recommend deploying the Edge using the built-in WAN interface and Port 2.
+A BYOC Premises Edge comes standard with either three or seven usable network interfaces based on the model.
+An Edge uses these interfaces to connect to your local area network (LAN).
+We recommend deploying an Edge using the built-in WAN interface and Port 2.

-If you only have a single network segment, you can deploy the Edge using a single network interface.
+If you only have a single network segment, you can deploy an Edge using a single network interface.
 However, separating traffic helps prevent your Edge network interface from becoming congested.
-Congestion occurs when the Edge processes all traffic on a single network interface.
-In a single interface deployment, the WAN interface on the Edge must connect to your network for the Edge to function correctly.
+Congestion occurs when an Edge processes all traffic on a single network interface.
+In a single interface deployment, the WAN interface on an Edge must connect to your network for an Edge to function correctly.

 The following diagrams show the two supported best practice deployments.

-In the Single Core architecture, deploy Edges at the same physical Communicate site.
+In the Single Core architecture, deploy BYOC Premises Edges at the same physical Communicate site.
 We recommend deploying all Edges on the same LAN network segments.

-If you deploy the Edge appliances on different LAN network segments within the site:
+If you deploy an Edge appliances on different LAN network segments within the site: